deriveitCreator/deriveit/README.md

 ## Updates

 Versioning is done using "npm version [new-version] --git-tag-version false"

+<b>update 20.3:</b>
+- Added article `parabola_as_product_calculator`.
+- Updated the not-found page of the topic and subtopic section.
+- Updated sitemap.

 <b>update 20.2:</b>
 - `ERROR_VALUE` was changed to `TOPIC_LINKS_ERROR`, but it wasn't reflected in all affected file.
 This is fixed now.